Canop/terminal-light/README.md

 Bonus:

 * this works well on all tested linux terminals
+* the value is precise (RGB)
-* the value is precise and up to date when it's available
+* the value is up to date when it's available

 Malus:

 * waiting for stdin with a timeout isn't implemented on Windows in this crate (help welcome)
 * this isn't instant, a delay of 10 ms to get the answer isn't unusual
 * if a not compatible terminal doesn't answer at all, we're waiting for 20ms
+* it may fail on some terminal multiplexers

 ## Global strategy used by Terminal-light